 The Articles of Association of IDPE empower it to have a minimum of five trustees with no maximum specified.
-All members are invited annually to stand for election as a trustee.
-These nominations are put to the full membership for voting at the AGM.
+The board took the decision that, although there is no maximum stated in the constitution, to ensure the effective operation of the charity, the ideal number of trustees would be 12.
+Board composition is reviewed annually, along with trustee retirements and the board decide on the number of vacancies to be advertised each year.
+When places on the board become available, a recruitment campaign will be launched and all members are invited annually to stand for election as a trustee.
+These nominations are put to the full membership for voting.

 A new category of nominated trustee was introduced in 2014 and this person can be anyone qualified to be a trustee whom the board wishes to appoint.
-They are not elected at the AGM, though members must be informed.
-They also can serve for a maximum of six years but have to be elected again after three.
+They are not elected by the membership, though members must be informed.
+Their term of office and re-election rules are the same as for a member-elected trustee.